 If you photograph flowers, you can find them everywhere.
 You need to turn around and explore flowers in your neighborhood: parks, gardens, home plants.
 Start experiencing today to enhance your skills and reach success soon.

-Flower photography is the result of observation, meditation, and waiting.
+Flower photography is the result of observation and exploring your options, in a slow-paced process, where you enjoy working with a beautiful natural subject.
 You need to understand how light works and be attentive to the details.
 You should be patient enough to return again and again to the same place and experiment with flower photography.
 Only this way your efforts will be rewarded by the stunning photos that will not leave any viewer indifferent.